Everything a Sales Leader Needs to Know About Value-Based Selling

 Using a 3-deep questioning strategy, the conversation with a prospect might go something like this:

-Sales Rep: So, you’re having quality issues with your current supplier.
-How does that translate to your business?
+Seller: So, you’re having quality issues with your current supplier.
+How do those issues impact your business?

 Prospect: It’s delaying our delivery to stores because we need to return the damaged signs to our vendor.